Australian magpie: Prevention

 Magpies are a protected native species in Australia, so it is illegal to kill or harm them.
-However, this protection is removed in some Australian states if a magpie attacks a human, allowing for the bird to be killed if it is considered particularly aggressive (such a provision is made, for example, in section 54 of the South Australian National Parks and Wildlife Act).
+However, some states provide exceptions for a magpie that attacks a human, allowing a particularly aggressive bird to be killed.
+Such a provision is made, for example, in section 54 of the South Australian National Parks and Wildlife Act.
 More commonly, an aggressive bird will be caught and relocated to an unpopulated area.
 Magpies have to be moved a considerable distance, as almost all are able to find their way home from distances of less than 25 km.
 Removing the nest is of no use, as birds will breed again and possibly be more aggressive the second time around.

 If it is necessary to walk near the nest, wearing a broad-brimmed or legionnaire's hat or using an umbrella will deter attacking birds, but beanies and bicycle helmets are of little value, as birds attack the sides of the head and neck.
 Magpies prefer to swoop at the back of the head; therefore, keeping the magpie in sight at all times can discourage the bird.
 A basic disguise such as sunglasses worn on the back of the head may fool the magpie as to where a person is looking.
 Eyes painted on hats or helmets will deter attacks on pedestrians but not cyclists.
 Cyclists can deter attack by attaching a long pole with a flag to a bike, and the use of cable ties on helmets has become common and appears to be effective.

 Some claim that hand-feeding magpies can reduce the risk of swooping.
 Magpies will become accustomed to being fed by humans, and although they are wild, will return to the same place looking for handouts.
 The idea is that humans thereby appear less of a threat to the nesting birds.
 Although this has not been studied systematically, there are reports of its success.